picrin/deployment/README.md

 It doesn't mean there are no alternatives!

  * You should also consider docker.
 Be warned that it won't be easy, docker on itself won't be enough (you'll have to use something like docker-compose or kubernetes), and many things you're used to won't work or will work differently.
 For a balanced and outsider opinion have a look at [Dan Walsh's presentation on systemd vs docker](https://www.youtube.com/watch?v=35biGFCWdlQ).
- * Check out how to deploy with vagrant [danieltcv](https://github.com/danieltcv/product_reviews/tree/master)
+ * Check out how to deploy with vagrant and ansible [danieltcv](https://github.com/danieltcv/product_reviews/tree/master)
+ * Check out other container technology, like CoreOS's rck.
+I've never used it, but it certainly sounds interesting.

 ## Why rpm (deb, any other distro-specific package)?